meisnate12/PMM-Image-Sets/README.md

 If you prefer using the run arguments, an example run command would be `python set_update.py --tmdbapi 123456 --trakt_id 1a2bc3 --trakt_token 9z8y7x`

-# Image Sets
+# Terminology

+There is a process/workflow that you should have a high-level understanding of in order to understand where each piece of the puzzle fits together.

-Image Sets are generally broken up into library type (such as movies, kids movies, shows, kids shows, etc).
-The main exception to this is universes such as Marvel Cinematic Universe which can contain a multitude of mini-collections within it.
+The [Set Index File](#set-index-file) is used to define and create each of the Image Sets that exist.
+The Set Index File is normally split into library type (movies, shows, kids movies, kids shows, etc), with an exception being made for movie/show universes such as Marvel Cinematic Universe which can contain a multitude of mini-collections within it.

+The [Image Set File](#image-sets) is used to list each of the movies/shows that are part of the Image Set, utilizing [Builders](#supported-builders) to populate the movies/shows list.

+An [Image Style](#image-style) is a way of applying different poster sets to the same Image Set.
+We normally use the poster author's name (and a meaningful description if they have more than one style), commonly found Image Styles are `diiivoy_neon` and `redheadjedi`

+The [Image Style File](#image-style-files) lists all of the movies/shows that are part of the Image Style, and maps each movie/show to a poster URL (normally by theposterdatabase ID, or any other direct URL link)

+# Set Index File

+The Set Index File is used to define and create each of the Image Sets that exist.
+The Set Index File is normally split by library type (movies, shows, kids movies, kids shows, etc), with the exception of universes such as Marvel Cinematic Universe which can contain a multitude of mini-collections within it.

 **You should only create a new Image Set if your images does not fall into an already existing Image Set.**